Exposition Park (1890-1915)

 Due to the ongoing problem with flooding, the Pittsburgh Alleghenies moved to nearby Recreation Park in 1884, which at the time was the largest sports venue in the area and located several blocks north, out of the flood plain.

 The Pittsburgh Pirates won league championships in 1901, 1902 and 1903.
-In October 1903, Exposition Park was the site of Games four through seven of the first World Series, featuring the Pirates and the Boston Americans.
-Despite taking a three games to one lead, the Pirates lost four in a row to the Americans, who claimed the first World Series title.
+Exposition Park hosted games four through seven of the 1903 World Series, featuring the Pirates and the Boston Americans.
+Despite taking a three games to one lead, the Pirates lost four in a row to the Americans, who claimed Major League Baseball's first World Series title.
 Attendance at Game Seven in Pittsburgh was 17,038, a record for Exposition Park.

 Exposition Park's location near the banks of the Allegheny River was a problem when the river flooded, which before flood controls were in place was quite often.
 Flooding sometimes covered the outfield with inches of standing water, forcing ground rules that gave any ball hit into the outfield an automatic single.